 - Platinum Card for Charles Schwab from American Express – cash out Amex Membership Rewards points for 1.25 cents each (terms apply)

 - Hilton Honors American Express Aspire Card x3 (Amex Hilton Aspire review) – 2 for me and 1 for my wife.
-You can upgrade the AMEX Ascend or Surpass to another Hilton Honors Aspire card. (terms apply)
+You can upgrade the Hilton Honors American Express Surpass® Card to another Hilton Honors Aspire card. (terms apply)

-- Marriott Bonvoy Brilliant™ American Express® Card (Amex Bonvoy Brilliant review) x2 – I upgraded an Amex SPG Luxury (no longer available) to my second Bonvoy Brilliant. $300 annual credit at any Marriott Bonvoy hotel or resort on each card.
-Annual free night worth up to 50,000 Bonvoy points. (terms apply)
+- Marriott Bonvoy Brilliant™ American Express® Card (Amex Bonvoy Brilliant review) x2 – I upgraded an Amex SPG Luxury (no longer available) to my second Bonvoy Brilliant.
+Annual free night worth up to 85,000 Bonvoy points on each card.
+Receive 1 Free Night Award every year after your Card renewal month.
+Award can be used for one night (redemption level at or under 85,000 Marriott Bonvoy points) at hotels participating in Marriott Bonvoy®.
+Certain hotels have resort fees. (terms apply)

 - Delta SkyMiles® Reserve American Express Card (Amex Delta Reserve review) – annual companion pass lets you fly up to Delta One in the lower 48 states and you only pay for 1/2 tickets.
 If you have a Hawaii or Alaska address, you can use the companion pass for a flight back to the mainland. (terms apply)